HMS Fowey (1749)

-HMS Fowey was a sixth-rate warship of the Royal Navy.
+HMS Fowey was a 24-gun sixth-rate frigate of the Royal Navy.
 Built in 1749, the ship was sunk in action with the French during the Siege of Yorktown in 1781.

-Mark Robinson was appointed to the Fowey, a 6th Rate of 24 guns, on the 13th June 1767, at Sheerness, and sailed via Spithead, to Plymouth, and thence to Madeira in September, and on to the East Coast of the American colonies, arriving at Charleston in 28 October 1767, relieving the Sardoine.
+Mark Robinson was appointed to the Fowey, a 6th Rate of 24 guns, on 13 June 1767, at Sheerness, and sailed via Spithead, to Plymouth, and thence to Madeira in September, and on to the East Coast of the American colonies, arriving at Charleston on 28 October 1767, relieving the Sardoine.